uVMS installation, configuration and operation is demonstrated in the

 For SQL Server follow links on our download page to install free

-SQL Server 2005 or 2008 Express.
+SQL Server 2008 Express.
 Do not change any settings offered by installation wizard; simply click

 on Next buttons.